Faculty

 Veronica Lo Faso, MD

 Veronica Lo Faso, M.D., is a graduate of Albert Einstein College of Medicine.
 Dr. Lo Faso's experience as a nurse practitioner before attending medical school gives her a broad and valuable range of experience in patient care.
-Dr. Lo Faso, Associte Professor of Clinical Medicine, joined the Division of Geriatrics and Palliative Medicine in 1997 and is currently is the Director of Geriatric Medical Education at New York-Presbyterian Hospital/Weill Cornell Medical Center and has an interest in advancing research to protect older adults from abuse, neglect and financial exploitation.
+Dr. Lo Faso, Associate Professor of Clinical Medicine, joined the Division of Geriatrics and Palliative Medicine in 1997 and has a great interest in medical education to protect older adults from abuse, neglect and financial exploitation.

 View Profile